-Administrative and staff performance evaluations will be conducted annually beginning in January and completed prior to the deadline for contract or letter renewals.
-Evaluations will be used in determining promotions, pay adjustments, and continued employment at William Carey University.
+Staff performance evaluations will be conducted annually prior to the deadline for contract or letter renewals.
+Evaluations may be used in determining promotions, pay adjustments, and continued employment at William Carey University.
 The person who directly supervises an employee will evaluate his/her performance.
-In some cases where a direct supervisor is not familiar with all areas of an employee's job, another supervisor will also evaluate the employee's performance.
+In some cases where a direct supervisor is not familiar with all areas of an employee's job, another supervisor may also evaluate the employee's performance.